dspoel/Toy-MD/README.md

 This will give you the command line help for the script.

+% cd carbon-dioxide
-% ./toy_md.py -c carbon-dioxide/co2.pdb -p carbon-dioxide/params.txt
+% ../toy_md.py -c co2.pdb -p params.txt
--f carbon-dioxide/force_field.txt -w co2-output.pdb
+-f force_field.txt -w co2-output.pdb

+And similar in the other directories.

-Then open the resulting traj.pdb with a viewer of your choosing.
+Then open the resulting traj.pdb with a viewer of your choosing, but you can use the simple PyMoL script for the purpose.

+Enjoy Toy-MD!